EnterpriseDB/tpa/docs/src/platform-docker.md

 19.03.12
 ```

+!!!
+Warning
-**WARNING**: Giving a user the ability to speak to the Docker daemon
+Giving a user the ability to speak to the Docker daemon
 lets them trivially gain root on the Docker host.
 Only trusted users
 should have access to the Docker daemon.
+!!!

 ### Docker container privileges